timKraeuter/TERMGRAPH-2022/anc/README.md

 # Implementation

 ## Tool
+The tool is available online [here](https://bpmn-analyzer.herokuapp.com/).
+Instructions how to run it locally on your machine can be found here.
-TODO: Link tool repo and tool website
+TODO: Link tool repo and upload tool jars/docker image.

 ## Test suite